 - 1. Improve traffic flow and safety. - 2.
-Strengthen multi-modal connectivity throughout Jackson Tox Aship that price izes the safety of pedestrians. - 3.
+Strengthen multi-modal connectivity throughout Jackson Township that prioritizes the safety of pedestrians. - 3.
 Identify opportunities to connect future Township trails to County and regional destinations through a trail system.

-- 1. Conduct a comprehensive traffic study to identify read of gestion and propose traffic management solutions, such as signalization, roundabout or ad tonal lanes. - 2.
-Implement clearer signage and traffic control measures around key intersections to improve safety and reduce congestion. - 3.
-Develop a trail plan to connect a network of bike lanes, including north-south bicycle lanes and east-west routes, to improve accessibility and volid including completion of the Cicero Trail and additional north-south bicycle lane connections. - 4.
-Explore the possibility of a papital Improvement and Program for Jackson Township, which establishes the hierarchy and classification as the road by system. - Explore the feasibility of a community of cycle-sharing program, particularly for tourists visiting the waterfront or other local attractions. - 6.
-Establish dedicated golf-cart parking areas, especially Downtown, to ensure organized and safe parking. - 7.
-Increase awareness about golf cart safety through community outreach, signage, and registration processes to improve overall compliance and safety. - 8.
+- 1. Conduct a comprehensive traffic study to identify areas of congestion and propose traffic management solutions, such as signalization, roundabouts, or additional lanes. - Implement clearer signage and traffic control measures around key intersections to improve safety and reduce congestion. - 3.
+Develop a trail plan to connect a network of bike lanes, including north-south bicycle lanes and east-west routes, to improve accessibility for cyclists, including completion of the Cicero Trail and additional north-south bicycle lane connections. - 4.
+Explore the possibility of a Capital Improvement and Program for Jackson Township, which establishes the hierarchy and classification of the roadway system. - 5.
+Explore the feasibility of a community bicycle-sharing program, particularly for tourists visiting the waterfront or other local attractions. - 6.
+Establish dedicated golf-cart parking areas, especially Downtown, to ensure organized and safe parking. - Increase awareness about golf cart safety through community outreach, signage, and registration processes to improve overall compliance and safety. - 8.
 Work with INDOT to ensure that planned infrastructure improvements, such as bridge replacements and interchange upgrades, align with the Township's growth and development goals.